 You can trust our independent reviews.
 We may earn a commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing, expert advice and our own research.
 This revenue helps to fund journalism acrossThe Independent.

-“My top pick for kids clothes is Gap Kids,” Vicky tells us.
-“It’s not the cheapest however they regularly have sales which heavily discount items.
-I love the fact the clothes are on trend, but are still really fun so they’re perfect for children.
+“My top pick for kids' clothes is Gap Kids,” Vicky tells us.
+“It’s not the cheapest however they regularly have sales that heavily discount items.
+I love the fact the clothes are on trend but are still really fun so they’re perfect for children.
 My favorite purchase for my kids over the years has been the Gap hoodies, which come out great in the wash and have been passed down between my two little ones as they last so well.”

 Parenting and education expert Dr. Karen Aronian reached out with two suggestions based on sustainability that happen to save some money, too.

-Next we heard from Nicole Johnson, the President and Lead Sleep Consultant at The Baby Sleep Site, a site founded in 2008 where tens of thousands of families have learned techniques and tips to get their little ones get better rest.
-Nicole, mother to two boys, told us:
+Next, we heard from Nicole Johnson, the President and Lead Sleep Consultant at The Baby Sleep Site, a site founded in 2008 where tens of thousands of families have learned techniques and tips to get their little ones to get better rest.
+Nicole, the mother to two boys, told us: